projectglow/glow/README.md

 	<a href="https://join.slack.com/t/proj-glow/shared_invite/enQtNzkwNDE4MzMwMTk5LTE2M2JiMjQ1ZDgyYWNkZTFiY2QyYWE0NGI2YWY3ODY3NmEwNmU5OGQzODcxMDBlYzY2YmYzOGM1YTcyYTRhYjA">Slack</a>
 </p>

 Glow is an open-source toolkit for working with genomic data at biobank-scale and beyond.

-The toolkit is natively built on Apache Spark and Apache Spark SQL.
+# Easy to get started
+If you’ve used Spark before, you don’t need to learn any new APIs to get started with Glow.
+The toolkit includes the building blocks that you need to perform the most common analyses right away:

+- Datasources for loading VCF and BGEN files into Spark DataFrames
+- Functions for performing quality control and data manipulation
+- Variant normalization and lift over
+- Regression functions
+- Integration with Spark ML libraries for population stratification
+- Utilities for piping DataFrames through command line tools

 # Built to scale
 Glow makes genomic data work with Spark SQL, the leading engine for working with large structured